polterg3ist/space/README.md

 Simple python game on pygame
 Control buttons: WASD
 You can use turbo speed by pressing L_ALT
-If game sounds seems very loud you can chachge the volume in the file "audio.py"
+If game sounds seems very loud you can change the volume in the file "audio.py"